Trần Ngọc Châu: As national director

 Châu's operational program for counterinsurgency, the 'Census Grievance', was observed and studied by interested South Vietnamese and American officials.
 Many of his tactical elements were adopted by the CIA and later used by CORDS in the creation of the controversial Phoenix Program.
 Formerly of the CIA and then as head of CORDS which supervised Phoenix, William Colby "knew that Châu had probably contributed more to pacification than any other single Vietnamese."

 Châu did not want to kill the Viet Cong guerrillas.
 He wanted to win them over to the government side.
 After all most of them were young men, often teenagers, poorly educated, and not really communists....Cf., [Thich] Nhat Hanh (1967), "The war has consistently seen more civilians killed than Viet Cong."
 Cited by Buttinger (1977), p.
 84.

-Châu developed ideas, e.g., about subverting the semi-civilian networks that supported the Viet Cong, that were little understood by many American military.
+Châu developed ideas, e.g., about subverting the Viet Cong Infrastructure, that were little understood by many American military.
 However, a small group of dissident officers, often led by Colonel Lansdale, appreciated Châu's work in pacification.
 These officers, and also CIA agents, opposed the Pentagon's conventional Vietnam strategy of attrition warfare and instead persisted in advocating counterinsurgency methods.

 The dissidents understood the worth of Châu's appeal to the rural people of Vietnam.
 As a consequence, over time "a number of the programs Châu had developed in his province were started countrywide."

 A major motivation for Châu's approach to counterinsurgency was his nationalism.
 He favored Vietnamese values, that could inspire the government's pacification efforts and gain the allegiance of the farmers and villagers.
 Accordingly, Châu voiced some criticism of the 1965 'take-over' of the Vietnam War by the enormously powerful American military.
-He remembered approvingly that the former President Ngô Đình Diệm (1901–63) had warned him that it was the Vietnamese themselves who had to enlist their people and manage their war to victory.
+He remembered approvingly that Diệm had warned him that it was the Vietnamese themselves who had to enlist their people and manage their war to victory.
 Châu's insistence that Vietnamese officers and agents take leadership positions in the field, and that Americans stay in the background, agreed with Lansdale's view of Vietnamese participation.